 - Add the chopped tomatoes and green chilies to the pan, mix well and cover the pan with a lid.
 Reduce the heat to low and allow the tomatoes to soften; this will take about 4-5 minutes.

 - Once the tomatoes are soft, add the chili powder and mix well; after 30 seconds add the diced chicken thighs.
 I like to cut the thighs into 2 or 4 pieces, depending on the size; my preference is to keep them larger than bite-size, as I like to break them while I eat, using the bread.

 - Mix the chicken well and cover the pan with the lid, allowing the chicken to cook for 10 minutes (still on low flame).
-Should the mixture be too dry for your taste and should you prefer your gravy to be looser, then add half a cup of water to the pan and bring to the boil, before putting the lid on the pan and cooking, but remember the chicken will be releasing some water while cooking in any case.
+Should the mixture be too dry for your taste and should you prefer your gravy to be looser, then add half a cup (or as preferred) of water to the pan and bring to the boil, before putting the lid on the pan and cooking, but remember the chicken will be releasing some water while cooking in any case.

 - After the 10 minutes have passed, add the garam masala and mix well.
 Now finish cooking the chicken, which should take about 5 more minutes on a medium flame.
 I normally do this without a lid, as I prefer my gravy thicker; should you prefer it looser, keep the lid on and the flame on low.

 - Once the chicken is cooked thoroughly, add the fresh Cilantro (coriander), adjust the salt and cook for a further 30 seconds – 1 minute.

 - The curry is now ready to be served!

 - The onions do not need to be red; should you have or prefer brown or white instead, that is perfectly fine; adjust the salt accordingly.